Body Heat: Critical response

-Body Heat received mostly positive reviews from critics.
-Review aggregator Rotten Tomatoes gives the film a 96% approval rating based on 47 reviews, and an average rating of 8.10/10.
-The site's consensus states, "Made from classic noir ingredients and flavored with a heaping helping of steamy modern spice, Body Heat more than lives up to its evocative title."
-On Metacritic, the film holds a weighted average score of 77 out of 100 based on 11 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 50 reviews, with an average rating of 8.1/10.
+The website's critics consensus reads, "Made from classic noir ingredients and flavored with a heaping helping of steamy modern spice, Body Heat more than lives up to its evocative title."
+Metacritic assigned the film a weighted average score of 77 out of 100 based on 11 critics, indicating "generally favorable reviews".

 Upon its release, Richard Corliss wrote "Body Heat has more narrative drive, character congestion and sense of place than any original screenplay since Chinatown, yet it leaves room for some splendid young actors to breathe, to collaborate in creating the film's texture"; it is "full of meaty characters and pungent performances—Ted Danson as a tap-dancing prosecutor, J.A.
 Preston as a dogged detective, and especially Mickey Rourke as a savvy young ex-con who looks and acts as if he could be Ned's sleazier twin brother."
 Variety magazine wrote "Body Heat is an engrossing, mightily stylish meller in which sex and crime walk hand-in-hand down the path to tragedy, just like in the old days.
 Working in the imposing shadow of the late James M. Cain, screenwriter Lawrence Kasdan makes an impressively confident directorial debut".
 Roger Ebert included the film on his "10 Best List" for the year.